tachodril/ACM_VIT_Hackathon/README.md

 * We have heavily used Dependency Injection in various parts of the project (eg - passing contexts, adapters, activity instances, etc. into constructors of static methods.
 The best implementation of the same is in modal classes).
 * We have used local caching in database in many features.
 Users shopping list is saved in cache using shared preferences, scanned images are stored in local storage of the device and once viewed web pages (in featured websites tab) are saved in local cache.

-## How to use - Video Link:
-* Click here to view the demonstration video of this app.

 ## Screenshots:
 <img src="https://github.com/tachodril/ACM_VIT_Hackathon/blob/master/Screenshots/FeaturedWebsitesTab.jpg" width="200" height="400">